 To explore the finite-size effects, we assign radii to stellar bodies according the classic MS radius relation \citep{Demircan_1991},

 To mitigate inaccuracies in the post-Newtonian (PN) approximation near the event horizon, BHs are assigned radii of $7$ times their Schwarzschild radius,

-In all cases, collisions between stars are handled with the ``sticky sphere'' approximation, combining the masses with no mass loss once the surfaces of stellar bodies touch.
-BH mergers are treated with the numerical relativity prescriptions of \citet{Lousto_2013, Healy_2018}.
-Collisions between BHs and MS stars simply place the BH at the center-of-mass of the star--BH pair with their mutual center-of-mass velocity and assume no accretion (the star is destroyed).
+In all cases, collisions between stars are handled with the sticky sphere approximation, combining the masses (with no mass loss) once the surfaces of stellar bodies touch. \dva{The collison product is then placed instantaneously at the center of mass of the two former bodies with their center-of-mass velocity.} BH mergers are treated with the numerical relativity prescriptions of \citet{Lousto_2013, Healy_2018}.
+Collisions between BHs and MS stars are resolved by placing the BH at the center of mass of the star--BH pair with their mutual center-of-mass velocity and assume no accretion (the star is destroyed).
 Under all circumstances, PN terms up to PN3.5 are enabled during integration and all BHs are assumed initially non-spinning.
-We do not include tidal physics in this first exploration of non-point-mass 3UB interactions, but we plan to explicitly explore such effects in a later work.
+Tidal physics is not included in this first exploration of non-point-mass 3UB interactions, but we plan to explicitly explore such effects in a later work.